 Find the right set-up

 Practising will also help with finding the best set-up.
-You will want to stay as close as possible to your wi-fi router to avoid any connection glitches.
+You will want to stay as close as possible to your wi-fi router (or even connect directly to it) to avoid any connection glitches.
+Earphones ensure clients don’t hear an echo of what they’re saying through your speakers.
 Lighting also makes a difference – if you can sit with a window in front of you this is ideal.
 If not, you can experiment with closing curtains and having lights on or off so you are as clear as possible.

 Check this out at the times of day you will be making calls – you don’t want to get a surprise in the evening if the room’s light still leaves you with a dark image.
 If the quality of your image still looks poor from your device’s inbuilt camera you can look into external cameras.